jnweaver/Weekly-Work-Log/README.md

 ## June 30, 2014

-* Added Postgres Backup scripts to Postgres servers
+* Added Postgres backup scripts to Postgres servers
 * Learned more about Postgres administration
 * Produced and distributed first monthly Media Mentions e-report
 * Revised WiscMail links on wisc.edu, adding popover feature to explain the change